piroyon/fold3Dplot_jupyter/README.md

 # fold3Dplot_jupyter
-graphical viewer of the alphafold results in jupyter notebook This is a jupyter notebook that draws the same figure as colabfold(https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) from the result of alphafold run on the local machine.
+Graphical viewer of the alphafold results in jupyter notebook.

+This is a jupyter notebook that draws the same figure as ColabFold (https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) from the result of AlphaFold (https://github.com/deepmind/alphafold) run on the local machine.

+### Requirements
++ numpy
++ pickle
++ py3Dmol
++ matplotlib.pyplot
++ ipywidgets
++ alphafold
++ jupyter-notebook

 ### 3D plot on jupyter notebook
 put `fold3Dplot.ipynb` in the result directory of alphafold.